Kanpur: History

 The city of Kanpur is widely believed to have been founded by Raja Hindu Singh Chandel of the Sachendi state.
 Its original name was Kanhpur, possibly derived from Kanhiyapur or established to commemorate the Kanhaiya Ashtam festival, a day the Raja considered auspicious.
-An alternative theory suggests the name is a variation of Karnapur, linking it to the Mahabharata hero, Karna.
+An alternative theory suggests the name is a variation of Karnapur, linking it to the Mahabharata character, Karna.
 In its early stages, Kanpur was a collection of smaller villages, including Patkapura, Kuraswam, Juhi, and Seesamau.

-Before the arrival of the British, the region was governed by the rulers of Kannauj and Kalpi such as Harsha Vardhan, Jai Chand and Mihir Bhoja, and later by various Muslim rulers.
 The strategic importance of the area was recognized by the British following their victory over Shuja-ud-Daula, the Nawab of Awadh, near Jajmau in May 1765.
 Although Kanpur remained part of the Oudh Kingdom until 1801, a British military camp was established there as early as 1778.

 The official transfer to British control occurred through the Treaty of 1801 with Nawab Saadat Ali Khan.
 This marked a turning point in Kanpur's history, as the British began to develop it into a major hub.
 Leveraging its strategic location on the banks of the Ganges, the East India Company initiated an indigo trade.
 The city's growth was further accelerated by major infrastructure projects, including the construction of the Grand Trunk Road in 1832 and the addition of roads connecting it to Lucknow and Kalpi in 1864.

-With the first woollen mill of India, commonly known as the Lal Imli (lit.
-'Red Tamarind', for a brand produced by the mill) by the British India Corporation established here in 1876 by Alexander MacRobert.
-The eastern and northern façades of the mill are reminiscent of the Palace of Westminster, due to their architecture, proximity to the Ganga river and with the north-east corner of the mill being topped by a clock tower similar to Big Ben in London.
-This similarity underscores the city's importance and prestige during British rule, and extending to the present, making the Lal Imli a highlight of the city.
-The city is also widely regarded as the Leather City of the World and is predominantly nicknamed as the Manchester of the East, for its chemical, textile and leather industries.
-Alexander MacRobert has an area named after him in the city, McRobertganj.